E-Solve 2 Side Effects

 Generic Name: erythromycin topical

-Note: This page contains information about the side effects of erythromycin topical.
-Some of the dosage forms included on this document may not apply to the brand name E-Solve 2.
+Note: This document contains side effect information about erythromycin topical.
+Some of the dosage forms listed on this page may not apply to the brand name E-Solve 2.

 For the Consumer

-In addition to its needed effects, some unwanted effects may be caused by erythromycin topical (the active ingredient contained in E-Solve 2).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, erythromycin topical (the active ingredient contained in E-Solve 2) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Dry or scaly skin